-NOTE: Potential applicants should note that the second language adjudicator, in conjunction with the DAS Organization Committee, reserves the right to determine whether the language being applied in constitutes a "second" language.
+NOTE: Potential applicants should note that the second language adjudicator, in conjunction with the DAS Organization Committee, reserves the right to determine whether the language constitutes a "second" language.
 Where it is determined that the language is not the "second" language, the application may be disqualified.

-Studio Arts Portfolio/ evidence required at the time of submission
+Studio ArtsPortfolio/evidence required at the time of submission